delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 ---
 title: How we deployed MDM (Workspace One) to hundreds of devices
-excerpt: This blog post summarizes the thoughts and processes behind our deployment of
+excerpt: This blog post summarizes the thoughts and processes behind our deployment of workspace one to several hundred devices on both Windows and macOS.
 link: https://andrewdoering.org/blog/2020/11/01/deploying-mdm-to-hundreds-of-devices
 #slug: deploying-mdm-to-hundreds-of-devices
 author: Andrew Doering